 Whether you’re looking for a panel van, a crew cab, refrigerated or a bespoke conversion, you might see the terms Finance Lease and Hire Purchase everywhere you look when it comes to financing a vehicle.
-We get a lot of questions about what the difference of the two actually are, so we’ve explained it the best we can in this week’s Finance Friday.
-There’s even a quick table to quickly compare the differences.
+We get a lot of questions about what the difference between the two actually are, so we’ve explained it the best we can in this week’s Finance Friday.
+There’s even a quick table to compare the differences quickly.

 What is a Finance Lease?